slomit1234/AWS_Final/README.md

 # Our Solution:
-we have build a "Wolt" managment system:
+we have build a user management system

 <img width="767" alt="image" src="https://github.com/user-attachments/assets/47a67bed-62e3-42e7-bb94-c9234a595f0e">

 It supports operations such as creating, retrieving, updating, and deleting users, as well as handling user profile pictures and likes.